Highlights from Profile 2019

 The foreign location and service (FLS) production segment is primarily comprised of films and television programs filmed in Canada mainly by foreign producers with the involvement of Canadian-based service producers.
 This includes the visual effects (VFX) work done by Canadian VFX studios for foreign films and television programs.
 For the majority of FLS projects, the copyright is held by non-Canadian producers; however, for approximately 5% to 10% of projects, the copyright is held by Canadians.

 In recent years, Canada’s FLS production segment has contributed to numerous films that achieved successful global box office runs.
-Some recent Hollywood films that have either been shot in Canada or had their VFX work done in Canada include Overboard, Molly’s Game and X-Men: Dark Phoenix.
-Canada has also become a destination for the filming of many American television series and mini-series such as The Handmaid’s Tale, The Man in the High Castle, and Tom Clancy’s Jack Ryan, which have been commissioned by US networks as well as online video streaming services.
+Some recent Hollywood films that have either been shot in Canada or had their VFX work done in Canada include It: Chapter Two, Midway, Pet Sematary, Murder Mystery and Dark Phoenix.
+Canada has also become a destination for the filming of many American television series and mini-series such as See, The Handmaid’s Tale, Star Trek: Discovery, The Man in the High Castle, and Tom Clancy’s Jack Ryan, which have been commissioned by US networks as well as online video streaming services.

-- The total volume of FLS production in Canada increased by 26% to an all-time high of $4.77 billion.
+- The total volume of FLS production in Canada increased by 3.2% reaching a record $4.86 billion.

-- The copyright for 77% of FLS projects was held by persons or companies based in the US, up from 71% in 2016/17.
+- The copyright for 78% of FLS projects was held by persons or companies based in the U.S., up slightly from 76% in 2017/18.

 - The total production volume was $3.40 billion (37% of national share), creating 65,270 direct and production related FTEs.

 - FLS production in British Columbia reached $2.81 billion (from $3.04 million over 2017/18) representing 58% of the national total.